Elevating Affordable Housing Investments In Emerging Markets With Green Building

 Peridot Parkland Estate becomes the first post-construction project to receive EDGE Advanced in Nigeria.

-VICTOR, N.Y., May 21, 2020 /PRNewswire/ -- International provider of affordable housing solutions, EchoStone, recently completed a community of 252 houses, Peridot Parkland Estate.
+VICTOR, New York, May 21, 2020 /PRNewswire/ -- International provider of affordable housing solutions, EchoStone, recently completed a community of 252 houses, Peridot Parkland Estate.
 This affordable housing community is the first in Nigeria, and among the first in Africa, to achieve EDGE Advanced certification at the final construction stage.

 EDGE, an innovation of the International Finance Corporation (IFC), a member of the World Bank Group, reserves their advanced-level certification for projects that achieve excellence in green building.
 The houses of Peridot Parkland Estate have demonstrated 53% energy savings, 42% water savings, and 35% reduction in embodied energy in materials.